deveshpatel0101/python-data-structures-algorithms/README.md

 # Python Data Structures and Algorithms

-Data Structures and Algorithms (DSA) is one of the most important topic in computer science that every CS student must be proficient in and even non-CS students must have basic understanding of it.
+Data Structures and Algorithms (DSA) is one of the most important topics in computer science that every CS student must be proficient in and even non-CS students must have basic understanding of it.
 It is said that DSA is like bread and butter, necessity of CS.
 This repository is made for those students (like me :sunglasses:) who are eager to learn and want to implement data structures and algorithms.

 ### Instructions